dragones/llmpm/README.md

 * Search across your digital work life for most relevant context
 * Draft every PRD, blog post, or press release

 It would be revolutionary and 10X your impact.
-Imagine reclaiming your calendar by having your AI “attend” meetings, capturing full detail at the highest fidelity.
+Imagine reclaiming your calendar by having your AI “attend” meetings, capturing full detail at the highest fidelity, that you can action later through summaries and speaker key points.

 As a PM, you have access to this AI teammate **today**.
 As a PM leader, you can multiply the productivity of your team **today**.